-Casino gambling is expanded to allow slots and video poker machines at the state’s two racetracks, Hoosier Park and Indiana Downs (later renamed Indiana Grand).
+Casino gambling is expanded to allow online slots and video poker machines at the state’s two racetracks, Hoosier Park and Indiana Downs (later renamed Indiana Grand).

 After several local referendums and licensing delays, Indiana’s first two riverboats open in Gary on June 11: Trump Casino and the Majestic Star, followed weeks later by the Empress Casino in Hammond.

 Five years after pari-mutuel wagering is approved, Hoosier Park in Anderson becomes the state’s first regulated live harness/thoroughbred racing track on September 1.